Drawing is fun, as is the joy of seeing your progress. Here’s a list of the best drawing books for artists.

 Why I Like This Book: It’s filled with beautiful illustrations, step-by-step instructions to increase drawing skills.
 An engaging and exciting read while developing composition and design skills.

 Anatomy for the Artist

 Understanding the human body is critical in figure drawing.
 Sarah Simblet’s book has high-quality photos and diagrams.
 The book includes translucent overlays showing detailed illustrations of skeletal anatomy.
 One of the best anatomy drawing books for beginners.

 Sarah Simblet teaches at the Ruskin School of Drawing.
 She’s also an instructor at Oxford University and the Royal College of Art in London.

 Covered: Learn how to see inside the human frame to map its muscle groups and skeletal structure.
 Also, to capture its balance, poise, and grace.
 Practical drawing lessons on how to draw parts of the body.

 People are such intriguing and fun drawing subjects.
 However, great intrigue comes great difficulty, as humans are so complicated.
 This focuses on drawing people with realistic-looking clothing.
-My clothes don’t defy gravity, and I doubt yours do either!
+Clothes don’t defy gravity!

 Barbara Bradley is an artist who’s taught classes for years.
 For 25 years, she was the Director of Illustration at the Academy of Art College in San Francisco.
 Her work has been displayed in collections in the United States.